dawnofman/hello-world/README.md

 Hello there!

-This is the first try to know how GIT works.
+This is my first try to know how GIT works.
 It is really super easy comparing earlier version of versioning tools.